 Sometimes people ask me what are the easiest vegetables to grow.
-Usually I tell them lettuce, kale, radishes and jalapeno peppers but now there’s a new one to add to the list… maybe the top easiest one to grow!
+Usually I tell them to start by growing garlic or kale but now there’s a new one to add to the list… maybe the top easiest one to grow!
 What is it?
 POTATOES!

 Easy To Grow Potatoes

 Would you guys believe that we planted these potatoes 3 months ago, did NOTHING, and then came back to find dozens of beautiful potatoes waiting for us to dig out from under the soil?

 Well I hope you believe me because that’s what happened!

 This year we are primarily focused in gardening in Brooklyn, with nothing growing Upstate.
 Matthew and I were kind of sad about this, so Matthew made the drive Upstate to plant a few potatoes.
 We hoped that we could visit in mid Summer, but our schedules just didn’t allow us.

 So after 3 months of not visiting the garden Upstate, not doing anything to the potatoes, we finally visited last weekend.
 At first we were dissappointed because we couldn’t find the potato plants (they were competing with some weeds!).

 Matthew continued to dig around and still couldn’t find anything.
 But then he dug a little bit more (with me anioxusly yelling FIND THE POTATOES!) and ta-da!
 There were so many beautiful potatoes growing under the soil!

 Here’s a picture from late June when we planted the seed potatoes.
 We planted both Red and Yukon potatoes.